 10.2.1 Access Organizations Data

-Users can have access to one or several locations related to one organization, called "Client" on Delair platform.
+Users can have access to one or several locations related to one organization, called "Client" on the Delair platform.
 This information is always displayed on the top left of the screen.

 A dropdown list will be available when users have access to locations within at least two organizations.
 Users can display on the Home Page the locations within an organization by selecting its name.